Sick Days and Diabetes

-Managing sick days can be challenging, but we have you covered.
+Managing sick days can be challenging, and planning ahead can save you a lot of stress.
 Here are a few guidelines for managing type 1 diabetes on a sick day:

-- NEVER skip insulin, even if your child complains of not feeling well.
+- NEVER skip insulin, even when not feeling well.
 Illness often causes an increased need for insulin.

 - Check your child's blood sugar often -- at least every four hours.
 Every one or two is warranted if the blood sugar is changing.
 If you're using a CGM to monitor blood sugars, confirm concerns with a finger stick.

 - Check for blood ketones.
 Checking for urine ketones is a good start, but not as precise as a blood ketone meter.
-You'll gain more insight into your child's health using a blood ketone meter.
+It’s safer and more accurate than urine ketones.

-- Small amounts of grape juice or regular cola can help keep your child's blood sugar from dropping too low, even if they're reluctant to eat.
-Pedialyte or similar can help keep dehydration at bay.
+- Small amounts of juice or regular soda can help keep blood sugar levels from dropping too low when eating is out of the question.
+Electrolyte drinks such as Gatorade or Pedialyte can help prevent dehydration.

-- Learn about the Mini-Dose Glucagon Rescue -- it may help prevent a trip to the hospital.
+- Learn about the Mini-Dose Glucagon Rescue for low blood sugar -- it may help prevent a trip to the hospital.

-- Been throwing up or having diarrhea for 6 hours.
+- Vomiting or having diarrhea for 6 hours.

-- Can't keep any fluids down, even small amounts (sips) of clear liquids.
+- Unable to keep any fluids down, even small amounts (sips) of clear liquids.

-- Any symptoms of dehydration or ketoacidosis including difficulty breathing, chest pains, fruity smelling breath or dry lips.
+- Any symptoms of ketoacidosis or DKA including rapid and shallow breathing, chest pains, fruity smelling breath, nausea or vomiting, or confusion

 Ask the DTeam